We are fully open and trading as normal, albeit with extra precautions

 Why Josephine’s is a safe option while coming into Nottingham

-- We’ve got outside seating and we’re expanding it too.
-An extra 10 seats and more space allowing you to enjoy your favourite venue with more family and friends.
+We’ve got outside seating – more space allowing you to enjoy your favourite venue with more family and friends.

-- We’ve got at least 3 sanitiser points in the customer area (plus at least 1 in every staff area).
+We’ve got 3 sanitiser points in the customer area (plus at least 1 in every staff area).
 That’s a ratio of 1 for every 10 customers inside, possibly the highest ratio in Nottingham.
-Plus every customer will receive individual hand wipes if requested.

 Additional measures we are taking:

-- Small staff teams and keeping people working together as per government guidance.
+Small staff teams and keeping people working together as per government guidance.
 As we’re small we only have a few staff anyway.
-Our kitchen workflow has always been good anyway.
+Our kitchen workflow has always been good too.

 We’ve taken all the precautions we have been advised are necessary, and added to them.
 We feel that Josephine’s is one of the safest venues in Nottingham.
 Being small and cosy lowers risk.